AnnaRychkova1/camper-rent/README.md

 The application consists of three main pages:

-- `Home Page:` General description of the company's services.
+- `Home Page` General description of the company's services.
-- `Catalog Page:` Catalog of campers with filtering options by location, equipment, and type.
+- `Catalog Page` Catalog of campers with filtering options by location, equipment, and type.
-- `Favorites Page:` List of user-added favorite ads.
+- `Favorites Page` List of user-added favorite ads.

 ## :star:Features